 Trick question #1: The name of the company.

-How much more straightforward can it get, right?
-Wrong.
-Making sure your company name isn’t in use is key to avoiding delays and potential infringement issues.
-Getting the right URL is great, but that doesn't mean you're in the clear.
+This seems pretty straightforward.
+However, making sure your company name isn’t in use is key to avoiding delays and potential infringement issues.
+Getting the right URL is great, but often that doesn't mean you're in the clear.
 The name may still be registered or otherwise have priority protection under trademark law!
 Do your research to get this right the first time around.

 Trick question #2: The purpose or purposes of the corporation.